Skip Ribbon Commands

 A warning about aspirin

 Never give aspirin to your child unless your child's doctor tells you it is safe.
-Aspirin can cause a very serious liver disease called Reye syndrome.
+Aspirin can lead to a very serious liver disease called Reye syndrome.
 This is especially true for children with the flu or chickenpox.

 Ask your pharmacist about other medicines that may contain aspirin.
 Or, contact the National Reye's Syndrome Foundation at 1-800-233-7393 or www.reyessyndrome.org.